 Above all else, don't hold yourself back.
 "Students can't be afraid to go to events," Clark iterates.
 "They come to college to improve themselves, and they can't do that by hanging in their dorm rooms watching Netflix."

 As the research and words of higher education experts have demonstrated, the importance of diverse college climates cannot be understated.
 And while colleges and universities can do much to improve their processes, don't forget to play an active role in your own experience as a college student.

-You can learn more about the various resources, events and leadership opportunities available to you along your higher education journey by visiting The College of St. Scholastica's Office of Diversity and Inclusion information page, where you can also learn more about why diversity matters to CSS.
+You can learn more about the various resources, events and leadership opportunities available to you along your higher education journey by visiting The College of St. Scholastica's Office of Equity, Diversity and Inclusion information page, where you can also learn more about why diversity matters to CSS.